synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Create a new line plot from the mosaic.
 - [ ] Move the line plot to a new mosaic.
-- [ ] Rename a line plot from the resourcs view.
+- [ ] Rename a line plot from the resources view.
 - [ ] Rename a line plot from its tab title.
 - [ ] Copy the link to a line plot and open it from the resources view.
 - [ ] Create a new line plot from the search bar.